raxITai/mcp-oauth-sample/README.md

 **Built with ❤️ by [raxIT AI](https://raxit.ai)**

-*Based on [run-llama/mcp-nextjs](https://github.com/run-llama/mcp-nextjs) with significant enhancements for production use.*
+*Based on [run-llama/mcp-nextjs](https://github.com/run-llama/mcp-nextjs) with enhancements to learn MCP authz.*